aeonSolutions/PCB-Prototyping-Catalogue/README.md

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked and downloaded one of AeonLabs's PCB consider sponsor this open hardware project with a donation and a cup of coffee.
 Links on the top, right side pane and below.

 ## Q&A WhatsApp/Telegram Groups
-If you have any Questions or simply  like this kind of projects and want to stay updated with the latest research ideas and prototypes during the day and week, join the...
+Subscribe to the WhatsApp or Telegram channel to get latest information about any of this KiCad projects and get help.
+Or simply like this kind of projects and want to stay updated with the latest research ideas and prototypes during the day and week.

 WhatsApp Group
 [A.I.
 Things](https://chat.whatsapp.com/FkNC7u83kuy2QRA5sqjBVg)